Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Screening

-Consensus reports from the American Association of Ophthalmic Oncologists and Pathologists and the American Association for Cancer Research Childhood Cancer Predisposition Workshop describe surveillance guidelines for screening children at risk of developing retinoblastoma.[
+Consensus reports from the American Association of Ophthalmic Oncologists and Pathologists and the American Association for Cancer Research Childhood Cancer Predisposition Workshop describe screening guidelines for children at risk of developing retinoblastoma.[

-In children with a positive family history of retinoblastoma, early-in-life screening by fundus exam is performed under general anesthesia at regular intervals according to a schedule based on the absolute estimated risk, as determined by the identification of the RB1 mutation in the family and the presence of the RB1 mutation in the child.[
+In children with a positive family history of retinoblastoma, early-in-life screening by fundus examination is performed under general anesthesia at regular intervals.
+Examinations are performed according to a schedule based on the absolute estimated risk, as determined by identification of the RB1 variant in the family and the presence of the RB1 variant in the child.[

 Relative of Proband | Pretest Risk for Mutant Allele (%) | |